Display all available interfaces with -D:

 -ttt

-Print a delta (micro-second resolution) between current and previous line on each dump line.
+Print a delta (microsecond or nanosecond resolution depending on the –time-stamp-precision option) between current and previous line on each dump line.
+The default is microsecond resolution.

 -tttt